-Board Members and administrative personnel, as reflected in Exhibit 16, were invited to discuss the results of this examination at an exit conference.
-Individuals in attendance were: Chief School Financial Officer: Tina Parris.
-Also in attendance was a representative from the Department of Examiners of Public Accounts: Gwyn M. Griggs, Audit Manager.
+Board Members and administrative personnel, as reflected in Exhibit 16, were invited to discuss the results of this report at an exit conference.
+Individuals in attendance were: Superintendent: Donald A. Turner, Jr.; Chief School Financial Officer: John N. Godwin; and Board Members: Tobi Burt and Mike Almaroad.
+Also, in attendance were representatives from the Department of Examiners of Public Accounts: BriAnna Upchurch, Audit Manager; Cade Burk, Examiner; and Jasmine Bowie, Examiner.